MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-find-ransomware.md

 [!INCLUDE [Microsoft 365 Defender rebranding](../includes/microsoft-defender.md)]

 **Applies to:**
-- Microsoft 365 Defender
+- Microsoft Defender XDR

 Ransomware has rapidly evolved from being simple commodity malware affecting individual computer users to an enterprise threat that is severely impacting industries and government institutions.
-While [Microsoft 365 Defender](microsoft-365-defender.md) provides many capabilities that detect and block ransomware and associated intrusion activities, performing proactive checks for signs of compromise can help keep your network protected.
+While [Microsoft Defender XDR](microsoft-365-defender.md) provides many capabilities that detect and block ransomware and associated intrusion activities, performing proactive checks for signs of compromise can help keep your network protected.

 > [Read about human-operated ransomware](https://www.microsoft.com/security/blog/2020/03/05/human-operated-ransomware-attacks-a-preventable-disaster/)

-With [advanced hunting](advanced-hunting-overview.md) in Microsoft 365 Defender, you can create queries that locate individual artifacts associated with ransomware activity.
+With [advanced hunting](advanced-hunting-overview.md) in Microsoft Defender XDR, you can create queries that locate individual artifacts associated with ransomware activity.
 You can also run more sophisticated queries that can look for signs of activity and weigh those signs to find devices that require immediate attention.

 ## Signs of ransomware activity
 Microsoft security researchers have observed various common yet subtle artifacts in many ransomware campaigns launched by sophisticated intruders.
 These signs mostly involve use of system tools to prepare for encryption, prevent detection, and clear forensic evidence.